dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 You can now use the OpenShift UI (while being logged in the newly created project) to follow the deployment process.

-&#x3009;Alternatively watch the containers deploy like this:
+&#8680; Alternatively watch the containers deploy like this:

     oc get pods -w